0x1eef/ryo.rb/README.md

 **1. Compared to JavaScript's "Object"**

-Ryo is heavily inspired by JavaScript when it comes to its implementation - it copies its behavior as much as it can, including in regards to prototype-based inheritance.
+Ryo is heavily inspired by JavaScript - it is the point of reference a lot of the time, including in regards to using prototypes for inheritance.
 There are Ryo equivalent's to JavaScript - for example, in JavaScript `Object.create(null)` is equivalent to `Object.create(nil)` in Ryo.
-The examples below cover this in more detail.
-Despite the heavy influence from JavaScript, I would like to think Ryo retains Ruby's character.

 **2. Compared to OpenStruct**